 Here's a way to stand out from other B&Bs.
-Instead of laying down the law to smokers, why not hand them a gift pack?
-You can add a sheet with the rules and honestly explaining why smoking's not allowed indoors.
+Instead of laying down the law on smokers, why not hand them a gift pack?
+You can add a sheet with the rules and honestly explain why smoking's not allowed indoors.
 Add a card with directions to where they can light up.
 In order to make them feel welcome, include something special in the gift pack.
 Use your creativity, but people always love complimentary sweets, stationery, and classy curiosity items.

-- Don't keep ashtrays in the rooms
+- Don't keep ashtrays in the rooms.

 - Think of perks to offer the clients who follow the smoking rules.